The Best Dress Watches For Under $1000

 1. Seiko SARB065 Cocktail Time

 One of the most well-known dress watches in the watch community, the Seiko SARB065 (nicknamed Cocktail Time – for obvious reasons) is a watch that will draw attention.
+Very much like their other more dressy watches (like the SARY057 and SNKL23)

 On first glance, it is a clean, classic dress watch.
 However, when you take a closer look you will see the magnificant guilloche sunburst dial which radiates out from the centre of the watch, with an undulating pattern as you go around the watch.
 In the image it appears blue, but in reality it is a silver color.